Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 You might wonder what is so special about a Hilton Hotel, but this is no ordinary branch of the famous chain!
 Located next door to the beautiful Athenaeum, the central location is one position.
 Still, aside from that, you have history, gastronomy, and a great place to stop and take some photos, such as the building’s beauty.

-The lobby is beautifully built with marble columns and huge glass chandeliers.
-It’s all very typical of architecture in the Belle Époque niche.
+The lobby is beautifully built with marble columns and huge glass chandeliers, typical of architecture in the Belle Époque niche.
 The ballroom, Le Diplomate Ballroom, is a heritage monument, and the Cafe Athenee is the best place to try delicious French and Italian dishes.
 There’s also an English Bar inside.
 It’s a great place to stay!

 17. Carturesti Carusel (Bookshop/Giftshop/Cafe)

-There is something special about old bookshops.
-The history, the smell of the old books, and basically a feel of culture in the air.
-Carturesti Carusel is a top spot for book lovers but also anyone interested in the history of Bucharest.
+There is something special about old bookshops: the history, the smell of the old books, and a feeling of culture in the air.
+Carturesti Carusel is a top spot for book lovers and anyone interested in Bucharest’s history.

 Located on Lapscani 55 Street in the city’s Old Town section, the building was initially owned by the Crissoveloni banker family in the 20th century.
 At that time, it was the central bank office, but it was changed into a shop, cafe, and bookstore in the 1990s.
 This is a top spot for a coffee, buying books, or a few gifts to take the wonder of Bucharest back home with you.